zhujun98/data-engineering/dend_capstone_project/README.md

 ![](./architecture.jpg)

-## Dataset
+## Datasets

 ### Captial Bikeshare trip data

-[Capital Bikeshare](https://www.capitalbikeshare.com/) is a metro DC's bikeshare service in the US, with thousands of bikes and hundreds stations across 7 jurisdictions: Washington, DC.; Arlington, VA; Alexandria, VA; Montgomery, MD; Prince George's County, MD; Fairfax County, VA; and the City of Falls Church, VA.
+[Capital Bikeshare](https://www.capitalbikeshare.com/) is a metro DC's bikeshare service in the US, with thousands of bikes and hundreds of stations across 7 jurisdictions: Washington, DC.; Arlington, VA; Alexandria, VA; Montgomery, MD; Prince George's County, MD; Fairfax County, VA; and the City of Falls Church, VA.
 Designed for quick trips with convenience in mind,